afnanenayet/Enayet-Shell/docs/README.md

 Note that the shell must be built with Cargo so that the program knows what version it is (as it is output when the shell is initialized)

+## Dependencies

+In order to create the shell, you will need to have the Rust language installed.
+If you want to create the compressed version of the shell, you will need the following dependencies installed and available in your `PATH`:

+    - gzip
+    - gzexe
+    - basename
+    - chmod
+    - ln
+    - mkdir
+    - mktemp
+    - rm
+    - sleep
+    - tail

 # Usage
 The shell will be built as an executable.
 To run the shell